AI4SE & SE4AI Workshop 2024

 September 17 - September 18

-The fifth annual AI4SE and SE4AI workshop is sponsored and organized by the U.S. Army DEVCOM Armaments Center Systems Engineering Directorate and the Systems Engineering Research Center and will be hosted at the George Mason University Arlington Campus.
-This webpage will be updated as additional details become available closer to the event on September 17-18.
+The fifth annual AI4SE and SE4AI workshop is sponsored and organized by the U.S. Army DEVCOM Armaments Center Systems Engineering Directorate and the Systems Engineering Research Center and will be hosted at the George Mason University Arlington Campus on September 17-18.

 Safer AI-Enabled Complex Systems: Responsible Deployment of AI through Systems Engineering